niyando/niyando.github.io/_posts/web/2018-03-14-deploying-a-rails-application-to-aws-using-elastic-beanstalk.markdown

 1) Go to your AWS console dashboard Services --> Compute --> Elastic Beanstalk Select your application --> selecy configuration from the sidebar --> Add Data tier

 2) Select the instance type (MySQL, Postgres, etc), add username-password for your DB and let the AWS create database instance for you.
 This will take sometime.
-This auto adds DB related ENV var to your instance.
+This auto adds DB related ENV variables to your instance.

 3) Next you need to add these ENV vars in your database.yml file